Xascrimson/aws_cognito_workshop/quickstart/content/docs/Six.md

 Navigate to CloudFront service, and create distribution.

 Under "Origin Domain" find and choose your S3 bucket.
-You should see alot of things populated.
+You should see a lot of things populated.

 Under "Default cache behaviour", find "viewer protocol policy" and tick "Redirect HTTP to HTTPS"
 ![](/Cprotocol.png)